Mercane WideWheel 2019 Review: Overview

 Overall, the Wide Wheel delivers an enjoyable ride for commuting around a city, crushing the steepest hills, and it can definitely burn rubber with the best of them.
 Even better, its specs are competitive with other scooters more than twice it’s price!

 One drawback that is worth considering is that the 2019 WideWheel is definitely not an off-roading scooter.
 Its frame and components don’t have the heft to take the abuse.
 Extreme use has resulted in failing mechanical parts that could cause injury/death!
+For this scooter, it’s important to keep an eye on its cast aluminum parts which can develop cracks, then suddenly fail.

 Other Scooters to Consider